Materials

 Haselfichte Spruce ( Swiss, picea abies, Bearclaw )

-European Spruce German and Italian ( picea abies)
+European Spruce German ( picea abies)

 Engelmann Spruce ( picea engelmannii )